OSSILE/OSSILE/README.md

 There are two main directories within OSSILE:
 ## ``main/``
  This directory houses complete, buildable code.
- Each subdirectory represents a separate buildable item.
+ Each sub-directory represents a separate buildable item.
 ## ``examples/``
  This directory houses examples of how to accomplish various tasks in ILE.
 They do not need to be working, compilable examples (though that is preferred)

 # Adding a new item to OSSILE
-1. Create a new subdirectory within the "main" directory with a logical name for your build item.
-By convention, use all lowercase
+1. Create a new sub-directory within the "main" directory with a logical name for your build item.
+By convention, use all lower case
 2. Drop the code into this new directory
 3. In this new directory, create a file called "setup".
 4. Put all the build/compilation steps necessary in the "setup" file.
 It will be invoked as a script.
 Start with a '#!' line. **The script should build your ILE code into the OSSILE library on IBM i!**